-7.10 Power to appoint or discharge individual members of a joint committee cl.
+7.9 Power to appoint or discharge individual members of a joint committee cl.
 30A (6)(a), Schedule 7, LGA 2002.

-The power to discharge any individual member of a joint committee and appoint another member in their stead must be exercised by the council or public body that made the appointment.
+The power to discharge any individual member of a joint committee and appoint another member in their stead must be exercised by the community board or public body that made the appointment.